Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Numerical Experiments

 \subsubsection{Univariate interpolation results}

 Similarly to Section~\ref{sec:wgresults_quad_1d}, we investigate the performance of Leja and Clenshaw-Curtis, now in the interpolation context, i.e. with respect to approximation accuracy.
+We consider again a single input \gls{rv}, in particular the waveguide's width $w$.

+We first consider a uniformly distributed input \gls{rv} and construct two approximations, based on Clenshaw-Curtis and uniform (unweighted) Leja interpolation nodes, respectively.
+We measure the approximation accuracy with cross-validation errors \eqref{eq:cverr_max}, \eqref{eq:cverr_mean}, and \eqref{eq:cverr_rms} using a validation set with $10^5$ parameter realizations drawn from the uniform \gls{pdf}.
+The error-cost relation with respect to all three cross-validation errors is depicted in Figure~\ref{fig:1D-interpolation-uniform}.
+The two rules show comparable performance, since their accuracy is almost indistinguishable in all error metrics, for the same number of model evaluations.
+As in the quadrature case, the granularity of the Leja rule results in increasingly more accurate approximations for numbers of nodes for which the Clenshaw-Curtis rule is not nested.

-We consider again uniform and beta distributions, the latter being positively skewed for $\alpha=3$ and $\beta=6$, for the waveguide's width $w$.
-For comparison purposes, we also include results for a symmetric beta distribution without tails, given by $\alpha=\beta=2$.
-As already mentioned in Section~\ref{sec:cc}, the Clenshaw-Curtis nodes do not depend on the \glspl{pdf} of the input parameters and remain unchanged in a given interval $\left[a,b\right]$.
-On the contrary, weighted Leja nodes change according to the input \glspl{pdf}, due to their definition in \eqref{eq:leja_weighted}.
+Next we consider an input \gls{rv} which follows a positively skewed beta distribution ($\alpha=3$, $\beta=6$).
+As already mentioned in Section~\ref{sec:cc}, the Clenshaw-Curtis nodes do not depend on the \gls{pdf} of the input parameter and remain unchanged in a given interval $\left[a,b\right]$.
+On the contrary, weighted Leja nodes change according to the input \gls{pdf}, due to their definition in \eqref{eq:leja_weighted}.
+Figure~\ref{fig:1D-interpolation-beta} shows the error-cost relation for approximations based on Clenshaw-Curtis and beta-weighted Leja rules.
+A validation sample with $10^5$ random realizations drawn from the beta distribution is used to compute the cross-validation errors.

-We compute cross-validation errors from a random sample with $10^5$ parameter realizations, drawn from the uniform \gls{pdf}.
-The uniform distribution, in combination with the size of the cross-validation sample, guarantees the occurrence of near-boundary realizations.
-We expect that the beta-based Leja collocation will fail to produce accurate approximations at the tails of the distribution, and thus result in inferior approximation accuracies.